Money or Safety: Who Wins?

 Ali, who in 2005 received the Medal of Freedom from then President George W. Bush, would have liked the proposed legislations.
 Unfortunately, we no longer have him here to advocate it.

-*For the last 32 years of his life, Ali had the neurological disease, Parkinson’s.
+*For the last 32 years of his life, Ali had the neurological disorder, Parkinson’s disease.
 According to a Harvard Medical School neurologically professor, who met with Ali, “People who lose consciousness through head trauma are at 50% higher risk of Parkinson’s.”
 Severe, ongoing head trauma, which is a consequence of heavyweight professional boxing, can cause the development of ‘Parkinson’s proteins’ or further the development of existing, inactive ‘Parkinson’s proteins’.

 (June 10, 2016, Ali was laid to rest, at a funeral in his hometown of Louisville, KY.)